juanpabloprado/ParseServerPicturesMigration/README.md

 #Parse server migration tool
-This is a simple PHP tool to migrate from SAAS Parse backed to self hosted Parse Server.
+This is a simple PHP tool to migrate your pictures from s.a.a.s Parse backend to self hosted Parse Server with an underlying mongoDB and S3.

-This is a W.I.P version with very roughs edges
+This is a W.I.P version with very roughs edges but still works

 ##Export command
 This command will allow you to migrate and existing Parse mongoDB data into your own mongoDB database and